Barmah National Park: Management

 The Barmah Forest was declared as a national park by the Victorian Government in 2010 under the National Parks Act 1975.
 The park is managed as part of a collaboration between Parks Victoria and the traditional owners of the area, including the Yorta Yorta people.

 Flow regulation of the Murray River to benefit the surrounding agricultural land, has been undertaken for many years.
 However, more recently the importance of environmental flows is becoming increasingly acknowledged.
-Scientific study has shown that river red gums rely on specific levels and durations of floods in order to survive and regenerate, similarly waterbird species also have very specific flood-related conditions in order to successfully breed and fledge chicks.
+Scientific study has shown that river red gums rely on specific levels and durations of floods to survive and regenerate, similarly waterbird species also have very specific flood-related conditions to successfully breed and fledge chicks.
 Flow regimes are also very important for native fish species populations.
 Therefore, the alterations to the management of river red gum forests and regulation of water flows within the Murray River will be a very important area of study into the future.

 The timing and frequency of ecological burns will also need to be carefully monitored for future management of the park, as the increase in fire frequency predicted under climate change models may adversely impact bird habitat and may favour invasive plant and animal species.

 Parks Victoria's plan to reverse environmental degradation and definitively improve management of Barmah National Park prioritises timing of seasonal flooding to promote the growth of floodplain vegetation and provides habitat for breeding waterbirds, control of invasive plants, and the eradication of introduced grazing animals including horses, deer, pigs and goats.
 The aims of management plans are to protect the floodplain marshes, including increasing the extent of Moira grass plains, and to improve the quality of habitat for native flora and fauna in the Barmah National Park.